 Scientists introduced APAP machines to overcome the limitations of CPAP machines.
 It has almost all the features that the CPAP machines lack.
 Given below are the pros and cons of using APAP machines.

 Different Settings and Modes

 APAP machines let the patients choose either the continuous mode or the auto-adjusting mode.
-The continuous mode works like the CPAP machine and hence, gives you two machine settings in just one.
+The continuous mode works like the CPAP machine letting you figure out which titration works best for you and hence, gives you two machine settings in just one.